-Bookstores are located on Floyd, Gordon, Polk, Walker, and Whitfield Murray campuses.
+Bookstores are located on Catoosa, Floyd, Gordon, Polk, Walker, and Whitfield Murray campuses.
 Bookstore hours are posted at each bookstore and can also be found on the GNTC website.
-Bookstore operations are managed by Nebraska Book Company, Inc. Bookstores have new and used books, supplies and other items for sale.
-Refunds are available in accordance with Nebraska Book Company, Inc. policy.
-The Nebraska Book Company, Inc. refund policy is posted prominently in the campus
+Bookstore operations are managed by Follett Corporation.
+Bookstores have new and used books, supplies and other items for sale.
+Refunds are available in accordance with Follett Corporation policy.
+The Follett Corporation refund policy is posted prominently in the campus bookstores.
+Each campus

-^{}Alabama and Tennessee residents pay the same tuition as Georgia residents.
+\\Alabama and Tennessee residents pay the same tuition as Georgia residents.
 All other out-of-state residents pay the out-of-state tuition.

-^{}Basic Law Enforcement tuition is \$184 per credit hour for Georgia residents and \$368 for out-of-state students, plus additional fees for background check, fingerprinting, POST application, physical, uniforms, and other items (approx. \$600).
+\\Basic Law Enforcement tuition is \$184 per credit hour for Georgia residents and \$368 for out-of-state students, plus additional fees for background check, fingerprinting, POST application, physical, uniforms, and other items (approx. \$600).

-^{}Commercial Truck Driving tuition is \$132 per credit hour for Georgia residents and \$264 for outof-state students, plus fees for drug screening, DOT physical, CDL road test, MVR report, and fuel surcharge (approx. \$400).
+\\Commercial Truck Driving tuition is \$132 per credit hour for Georgia residents and \$264 for outof-state students, plus fees for drug screening, DOT physical, CDL road test, MVR report, and fuel surcharge (approx. \$400).

-bookstores.
-Each campus bookstore will be available throughout the term for students to sell their books back to Nebraska Book Company, Inc. The buyback price of the book is based on many factors, including the condition of the book, the edition, and the current demand for the book.
+bookstore will be available throughout the term for students to sell their books back to Follett Corporation.
+The buyback price of the book is based on many factors, including the condition of the book, the edition, and the current demand for the book.